arrrrny/zdravo-android/demo_colors.md

 # Username Color Feature Demo

-The bitchat Android app already has the username color feature fully implemented!
+The Zdravo Android app already has the username color feature fully implemented!
 Here's how it works:

 ## How It Works